 How to deal with emotional crises

 Situations that put pressure on us will have an impact on our whole self, which is why I don’t recommend that you let it go unnoticed when you feel you can’t get through something easily.
-You have to keep in mind that the more serious the event, the greater the effects it will have on you.
-Know in depth your emotions and how to act at any age in welfare of these.
+You have to keep in mind that the more serious the event, the greater the effect it will have on you.

 Emotional reactions during emotional crises:

-Emotional crises will awaken in our body and mind many reactions that are impossible to ignore.
-These reactions usually include physical, cognitive and interpersonal aspects.
+Emotional crises will awaken many reactions that are impossible to ignore.
+These reactions usually include physical, cognitive, and interpersonal aspects.

-Emotions will be the protagonists in crises, and it is also in these moments when we will be able to sincerely understand how powerful they are and how they define us.
-That is why when you go through one, you will have emotional reactions such as shock and an overwhelming feeling that you may not believe what just happened to you.
+Emotions will be the protagonists in crises, and it is also in these moments when we will sincerely understand how powerful they are and how they define us.
+When you go through a crisis, you will experience emotional reactions such as shock and an overwhelming feeling where you may not believe what just happened to you.

-Emotions can also include certain emotions such as anger or irritability for having witnessed the event.
-The pain will be inevitable, and as is evident the guilt for not having been able to do more or being able to do more will be part of the whole scheme.
-The emotions will be there throughout the recovery process, and when it comes to very serious events, these emotions will return on the events’ anniversaries.
+Reactions can also include emotions such as anger or irritability for having witnessed the event.
+The pain will be inevitable, as is the guilt for not having been able to do more.
+The emotions will be there throughout the recovery process, and when it comes to very serious events, these emotions will return on the anniversaries of the events.

-In the cognitive aspect, you have reactions such as confusion, indecision, lack of memory and trouble concentrating.
-Also, memory plays a very important role in the development of these events because, you will have memories accompanied by an increased heart rate or excessive sweating.
+With the cognitive aspect, you experience feelings such as confusion, indecision, lack of memory, and trouble concentrating.
+Also, memory plays a very important role in the development of these events because you will have memories accompanied by an increased heart rate or excessive sweating.

-Depending on the type of event that triggered this emotional crisis, these can be a milder or more intense crisis?
+Depending on the type of event that triggered this emotional crisis, these can be a milder or more intense.

 Our emotions are connected to our body.
-This is something I always take the opportunity to emphasize to my patients.
-Everything is connected, and that is the reason why during an emotional crises we have physical reactions.
+This is something I always emphasize to my patients.
+Everything is connected, and that is why we have physical reactions during an emotional crises.

-Physical reactions such as tension, headaches, or fatigue/tiredness.
-Bodily aches and pains will not be uncommon.
-Neither will considerably change in both sleep and eating habits.
+Physical reactions can include tension, headaches, or fatigue/tiredness.
+Body aches and pains are not uncommon, nor are considerable changes in both sleep and eating habits.

-Regarding interpersonal reactions, there could be reactions of distrust, withdrawal, conflict and sensitivity or feeling rejected.
+Regarding interpersonal reactions, there could be reactions like distrust, withdrawal, conflict, sensitivity, or feeling rejected.
 Depending on the age of the person, he/she could develop problems at school or at work.

 What to do after a crisis